christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   training intact.

-  3. The buzz isn't the same.
+  3. **The buzz isn't quite the same**.
 The after effect of a Zone 2 session is nothing like running in higher intensities.
 The buzz of adrenaline and exhaustion doesn't happen.
 Its a much more sedate training zone and will make you feel calm and collected.
 This can be tough if you enjoy beasting yourself in tempo mode and lying on the sofa afterwards!

   ## What can I expect?